 There are outliers, though, that don’t require deposits.

 Take the Total Visa for example.
 It’s an unsecured card designed for bad credit that requires a valid checking account, but it charges a plethora of high fees.
-It also sets credit limits based on the applicant’s credit scores, which means your limit will probably be very low if your scores are bad.
+All cardholders will get a $300 credit limit.

 Usually, the only way to get a high-limit card with bad credit is if you have the cash to fund it yourself with a secured card.
 There’s nothing wrong with secured cards — they cost some money up front, but they can help build your credit and you can get one from a major issuer.